Tenth Semester Medicine

 General competence

-- Acknowledge that one has to approach the seriously ill- and dying patient, and their next of kin, with a wide approach
+• The student has a wide approach to the seriously ill- and dying patient, and their next of kin.

-- Acknowledge what place the health sector has in society and how the resources can be divided in a good way across the health sector and understands that all resources has an alternative costs.
+• The student understands that all resources has an alternative costs, and the student reflects on what place the health sector has in society and how the resources can be divided in a good way across the health sector.

-- Is conscious on how they can search for knowledge and present this knowledge in a good manner and with a critical view.
+• The student understands how they can search for knowledge and present this knowledge in a good manner.

 Required Previous Knowledge